ChuckMash/WLED/usermods/smack_that/readme.md

 * N Smacks(s)
   * Specify a preset to load when N smacks(s) are detected
 * Use Tripwire Mode
-  * Overrides default behavoir with Tripwire Mode.
+  * Overrides default behavior with Tripwire Mode.
   * On sensor activation, applies Tripped Preset.
   * After timeout (resets on each sensor activation) applies Untripped Preset.
 * Tripwire Timeout (ms)